 Last winter, we had record-breaking snow, ice, and generally wet weather here in Oregon.
 Many were left wondering what steps to take in order to protect their homes in the event of another surprising snow or ice storm.
 Here are our top tips to help protect your HVAC equipment from being potentially damaged by winter weather.

-1. Perform a Visual Inspection of Surrounding Area
+1. Perform a Visual Inspection of the Surrounding Area

 Tree limbs that seemed harmless during the warmer months of the year could prove to be hazardous to your outdoor HVAC unit during a snowy winter.
 Make sure there aren’t any heavy snow-laden branches at risk of breaking off and damaging your HVAC unit.